Simple matrix expressions for the curvatures of Grassmannian: Introduction

 The goal of this article is to show that, even for calculations by hand, the \emph{involution model} \eqref{eq:inv0} provides a significant advantage over, say, expressions in \cite{Strichartz88}, which are supposedly simple and already given in terms of linear algebra.
 Henceforth we define $\Gr(k,n)$ to be the set of matrices on the right of \eqref{eq:inv0} to distinguish it from $\Gr(k,\mathbb{R}^n)$, the Grassmannian as an abstract manifold.
 In our earlier work \cite{ZLK20}, we derived expressions for basic quantities related to optimization: tangent vector, normal vector, metric, exponential map, geodesic, parallel transport, gradient, Hessian, etc, and showed that they all have simple, easily computable expressions in the involution model.
 Here we will do the same for various types of curvatures, some of which are notoriously difficult to calculate, but it is nevertheless rewarding as curvatures are likely the most important geometric objects of a Riemannian manifold.
 One might even argue that Riemannian geometry was created to provide a rigorous platform for studying curvatures.

 A secondary goal is to illustrate the ease of using the involution model \eqref{eq:inv0}.
+That $\Gr(k, \mathbb{R}^n)$ can be realized as a linear section of $\O(n)$, one of the most familiar and best-studied classical Lie group, is a feature unique to the involution model.
 We believe that many of the expressions derived in this article would be more difficult, some nearing impossible, to derive in other common models of the Grassmannian --- as submanifolds of projective spaces, as various homogeneous spaces, or as a manifold of orthogonal projectors, all discussed in Section~\ref{sec:other}.
 Moreover, the expressions that we obtained are also more user-friendly, as we will elaborate below after presenting them in Table~\ref{tab:c}.

+The precise definitions and conventions in Table~\ref{tab:c} are given in Section~\ref{sec:zoo} and as we will also see therein, every object in this table involves at most one QR decomposition and a handful of matrix multiplications to compute.
 A few of the curvatures in Table~\ref{tab:c} are extrinsic, i.e., they depend specifically on our model \eqref{eq:inv0}.
 These include the second and third fundamental forms; the Gauss and Weingarten maps; mean, Gaussian, and principal curvatures.
 They help us better understand the embedded geometry of Grassmannian given by \eqref{eq:inv0} but they also expedite our calculations of the intrinsic curvatures.
 These include the Riemann, Ricci, sectional, and scalar curvatures; the Schouten, Cotton, Weyl, and Bach tensors; and the upper and lower delta invariants.
+Extrinsic curvatures in Table~\ref{tab:c} have ambient space $\mathbb{S}^n$ equipped with inner product $\tr(X^\tp Y) = \tr(XY)$.

 While the value of an intrinsic curvature is independent of our choice of models, the expression or formula that gives this value is not.
 As is evident from Table~\ref{tab:c}, the involution model yields simple, stably computable formulas for extrinsic and intrinsic curvatures alike, essentially reducing curvatures of the Grassmannian to matrix analysis and their computations to numerical linear algebra.
 For example, computing the value of the Riemann curvature, a daunting order-$4$ tensor, is a trivial one-line calculation using our formula (and the proof of this formula is notably also a one-liner).
 For contrast, we will show in Section~\ref{sec:quot} what the corresponding calculation would entail if we use the most common Grassmannian model $\quo{\O}{n}{k}$.